 No-code’s promise of building software 10x faster is enticing, but the risk of hitting a limitation halfway through the development process can be equally unnerving.
 What if you start building only to find out that an essential function, like leveraging custom layouts and illustrations, is simply impossible with the tool?

-How customizable is a web app built on Bubble?
+How customizable is a Bubble web app?

 What the Bubble platform can and can’t do